Scaling policies

 You can enable vertical scaling for your workloads in two ways:

 Globally via the scaling policy: Enable "Automatically optimize workloads" in the policy settings.
 This enables scaling only for workloads with sufficient historical data.
 Workloads without enough data are monitored and automatically enabled once adequate usage patterns are established.
-When enabled on the default scaling policy, every new workload in the cluster will be automatically optimized once sufficient data is available.

 Directly from individual workloads: Enable optimization on specific workloads through the workload interface.
 Once enabled, autoscaling begins immediately based on the scaling mode configured in the associated policy.